Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 4. Visit Provence

-12 Exceptional Experiences when you Visit Provence
+12 Exceptional Experiences When You Visit Provence

 To visit Provence in southern France is to allow every single sense to be exhalted – from the scent of lavender to the bursting taste of olives, or the sound of the cicadas to the breathtaking views.